break-core/LibOpen/README.md

-# LibOpen
+# LibOpen fork
-A mirror of Studio Elttob's in-house open source packages for Roblox development.
-**Please note that this repository is a read-only mirror, and does not accept code contributions.**
+A fork of Studio Elttob's LibOpen repo with PRs and issues open.
+This repo allows people to make changes that Elttob wouldn't implement otherwise, or something like that.

 ## Dependencies